jrin771/Everything-LLMs-And-Robotics/README.md

 # What Does This Repository Have?

+High level:

-On a high level, this repository contains LLMs (including VLMs and other multimodal variations) and robotic/robotic related tasks, however RL methods, while vital to both the AI and robotics communitites, included only when necessary to maintain a reasonable scope.
+This repository contains LLMs (including VLMs and other multimodal variations) and robotic/robotic related tasks, however RL methods, while vital to both the AI and robotics communitites, included only when necessary to maintain a reasonable scope.

 - [Research: Reasoning](#research-reasoning)
 - [Research: Planning](#research-planning)